 How much is my case worth?

 It is very understandable that most people want to know how much their case is worth.
 They want to know that they will be able to afford their medical bills and ongoing treatment, as well as the other damages that resulted from the accident, such as lost income, disability, pain, and suffering.
 However, it is impossible to say how much your case is worth without looking into the details involved in the accident.
-Contact our firm to schedule a free, no-obligation consultation with one of our Atlanta truck accident lawyers to learn more about how much your case might be worth.
+Contact our firm to schedule a free, no-obligation consultation with one of our Atlanta lawyers to learn more about how much your case might be worth.

 Should I accept the insurance settlement?